 When he wasn’t designing toys, Ryu lived the enthusiast life in 1:1 scale as well.
 He often autocrossed his S2000, took his SVX to car shows, road-tripped in the IS300 SportCross he owned with Hazel, and spent his spare time building incredible models.
 Eventually he was able to acquire his unicorn, an Acura NSX, which he modified to match a little known Suzuka Circuit pace car.

 On a more personal note, we had the privilege of working with Ryu over the years and in the end we became great friends.
-So, this loss is particularly hard on the JNC family.
-It was a pleasure know Ryu thanks to his easy-going attitude and natural charm, and anyone who met him would agree.
+This loss is particularly hard on the JNC family.
+It was a pleasure to know Ryu thanks to his easy-going attitude and natural charm, and anyone who met him would agree.

 At a car event a few years ago, Ryu signed autographs at our booth.
 Fans formed a line so massive we ended up having to double the allotted time to accommodate everyone.
 Of course, Ryu was happy to oblige and spent some time with all the people that had come out to meet him.